 The beast ascending from the bottomless pit with seven heads, ten horns, and seven crowns represents a powerful and malevolent force, often interpreted as a symbol of oppressive and tyrannical worldly powers.

 The pregnant woman clothed in the sun, with the moon at her feet and a crown of twelve stars, is often understood to represent the people of God, particularly the faithful remnant of Israel.
-The eagle wings symbolize divine protection and deliverance, as the woman is taken to the wilderness, a place of refuge.
+The eagle wings symbolise divine protection and deliverance, as the woman is taken to the wilderness, a place of refuge.

-The imagery of the flood waters flowing out of the beast's mouth and the earth swallowing them up signifies the attempts of evil forces to overwhelm and destroy the people of God, but ultimately, they are thwarted by divine intervention and protection.
+The imagery of the floodwaters flowing out of the beast's mouth and the earth swallowing them up signifies the attempts of evil forces to overwhelm and destroy the people of God, but ultimately, they are thwarted by divine intervention and protection.

 The imagery of this celestial battle underscores the ongoing spiritual warfare that transcends earthly realms.
-It symbolizes the rebellion of Satan and his followers against God's authority and the subsequent expulsion of the rebellious angels from heaven.
+It symbolises the rebellion of Satan and his followers against God's authority and the subsequent expulsion of the rebellious angels from heaven.

 The war in heaven serves as a backdrop to the larger narrative of Revelation, highlighting the cosmic struggle between light and darkness, righteousness and wickedness.
 It underscores the reality of spiritual warfare and the need for vigilance and perseverance in the face of evil.
-The use of colour contrast in this artistic representations of the war in heaven serve to heighten the dramatic impact of the celestial conflict and convey deeper symbolic meaning.
+The use of colour contrast in this artistic representations of the war in heaven serves to heighten the dramatic impact of the celestial conflict and convey deeper symbolic meaning.

 The seven heads, ten horns, and ten crowns represent the Beast's dominion and influence over earthly kingdoms and rulers.
 The name of blasphemy upon his forehead signifies his defiance of God and his opposition to divine authority.